krishnaak114/Q-A-Dashboard/README.md

 ## 📄 **License**

-This is a trial project built for the Hemut assignment.
+This project was built as a trial assignment for Hemut.
 Feel free to use as reference or extend for your own projects.

+MIT License - See repository for details.

 ---